stellamoR/12-functional-cli/README.md

 _Note 1:_ the class structure is already there (including the empty unit tests).

-_Note 2:_ the whole logic around the **ICNDB** is already implemented including the `ICNDBService` singleton!
+_Note 2:_ the whole logic around the **CNJDB** is already implemented including the `CNJDBService` service (which manages an API singleton)!
-There is no way to implement asynchronous generators so you will have to use the `ICNDBService` also in a synchronous way.
+There is no way to implement asynchronous generators so you will have to use the `CNJDBApi` also in a synchronous way.

 ## Generators